 The first disadvantage should be evident to everyone: The built-in fraud prevention works with your payment gateway only.

 - Your custom rules can’t be moved to another payment gateway’s fraud tool.

 - You need to ensure all your payment gateway’s fraud tools offer the same level of sophistication, as they can’t be synchronized between different providers.

 - Relying too much on built-in tools makes it harder to change payment gateways to expand to new markets later, or to benefit from more advantageous transaction fees with competitors.

-Often Limited Features
+2. Featured Are Often Limited

 Moreover, you might find that built-in fraud tools aren’t as sophisticated as dedicated third-party solutions.

 This is particularly apparent for fraud teams and businesses who need to dig deeper into the custom rules:

 - Basic data enrichment: These tools usually work with data such as card number, transaction amount, currency and IP address.
 You won’t get the same depth of investigation as with a full digital footprint analysis, which can include email address, social media profiling and device fingerprinting.